TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 (the TYPO3) Documentation Team
    Capitalized, unless it means *any* documentation team.

+Data Processor
+   Capitalized: The Data Processor as used in FLUIDTEMPLATE is a common name, specific to TYPO3 and not just any old generic data processor.

 Docker
    The product Docker is a brand name and therefore capitalized, so use that unless you explicitly mean the command `docker` (see `Use the Docker command line